 Well, it’s a book.

-The best thing about this circa 1978 quasi-bodice ripper is the Newport cigarettes ad in the middle of it:
+The best thing about this circa 1978 quasi “bodice ripper” is the Newport cigarettes ad tipped in the middle of the book.
+And the valuable Charles Copeland romance cover art.
+But more about that later.

 The first 100 pages or so mainly focus on the heroine’s brother, Richard.
-He is a debauched reprobate who parties for days on alcohol and opium binges.
+He is a randy reprobate who parties for days on alcohol and opium binges.

-The only reason I kept reading this dull book was to relish Richard’s eventual comeuppance.
+I only kept reading this dull book to relish Richard’s eventual comeuppance.
 Which he got, but it wasn’t horrible enough.

-As for romance?
 I wasn’t kidding when I said there was none.
+Zip, zero, nada, ne rien!

 Final Analysis of Charlotte